turboMaCk/glue/README.md

 You can always expose `Msg` constructor from child (`exposing(Msg(..))`) and match it in parent.
 Anyway if you need to do such a thing you maybe made a mistake while designing separation of state.
 Do these states really need to be separated?**

-Using `Cmd` for communication with upper component works like this:
+Using `Cmd` for communication with upper module works like this:

 ```text
     +------------------------------------+